It's fair to say we're a nation of coffee lovers. Some of you may even be better acquainted with your local barista than your neighbour.

 Nescafe's Blend 43 Smooth & Creamy and Blend 43 Dark varieties included the claims "grown respectfully" and "100% sustainable coffee beans" on their packaging.
 When we asked Nestle for more detail on that second claim, a spokesperson told us that the company's aim is to reach 100% responsibly-sourced coffee by 2025 globally.

 They went on to explain that at present, for the coffee made at their Australian factory in Gympie, Queensland, "100% of the coffee beans are verified by an independent, external certifier as responsibly sourced" and that "most of the beans are certified by Rainforest Alliance or 4C".

 Foods containing added caffeine and guarana (a South American plant with high levels of natural caffeine) must be labelled as such, but other natural sources of caffeine (such as coffee) aren't required to label the presence or quantity of caffeine.

-For most healthy adults, a moderate intake of caffeine (the definition of which varies from source to source, but 300mg to 400mg a day is commonly cited) won't pose a problem, but it's worth knowing what's in your cuppa if you want to keep track of how much caffeine you're consuming, especially if you need to limit your intake.
+For most healthy adults, a moderate intake of caffeine (the definition of which varies from source to source, but 300–400mg a day is commonly cited) won't pose a problem, but it's worth knowing what's in your cuppa if you want to keep track of how much caffeine you're consuming, especially if you need to limit your intake.

-We tested 14 instant coffee products that are available nationally in major supermarket chains.
-Where a brand has more than one product we've included its bestseller (according to manufacturer or Retail World Annual Report).
 We did not test latte, cappuccino or mocha styles, flavoured varieties, decaffeinated coffee or coffee bags.
-Price per 100g is based on price for a 100g jar or closest (not on special) in March 2019.
+The price per 100g is based on the price for a 100g jar or the closest available size (not on special).